nir1218/gno/examples/gno.land/r/x/nir1218_evaluation_proposal/EVALUATION.md

 ### General Ideas

-Contributors DAO will designate members of a committee.
-In the beginning, the evaluation committee members will be the core development team members or any other trusted entity.
+A DAO will designate members to serve on committees.
-A committee will be given the mandate to evaluate a certain set of contributions.
+Each committee will be given the mandate to evaluate a specific category of contributions.
-For example, the first committee will evaluate code contributions inside Gno central repository.
-A contribution will be associated with a pull request managed in Git.
-A Committee as a trusted entity can decide on a category and its corresponding evaluation criteria.
+A committee, acting as a trusted entity, can decide on a category and its corresponding evaluation criteria.
-A member can propose to add a category and its corresponding evaluation criteria.
+Any member can propose the addition of a new category and its associated evaluation criteria.
-A member can propose a contribution for evaluation.
-However, the pull request category must be from the list of approved categories.
+Furthermore, any member can propose a contribution for evaluation.
-At the time of writing, a member can vote based on as set of options either "YES" or "NO", all members need to approve a category or a contribution.
+Currently, members can vote on proposals using a simple "YES" or "NO" system.
+However, unanimous approval from all members is required for the acceptance of any new category or contribution.

+For example, a committee will be established to evaluate code contributions within a repository.
+Contributions will be associated with pull requests managed within the Git repository.
+Crucially, each pull request must be associated with a category from the approved list, such as 'bounty,' 'chore,' 'defect,' or 'document'.
+Committee members could include core development team members or any other trusted entities within the DAO.

 ### Committee

-A group of designated members who are given a mandate to act as an evaluation authority.
+A committee is a group of designated members with the authority to evaluate proposals.
-A DAO may elect a committee and designate its members based on contributions or merits of the members.
+A DAO may elect a committee, designating its members based on their contributions or merits within the community.
-A committee member can propose a contribution to avoid spam and confirm viable contributions will be evaluated.
+Committee members may propose contributions.
+This helps to minimize spam and ensure that only viable proposals are considered for evaluation.
+Committee members may propose categories.

+#### Member

+A member is obligated to vote within the designated voting period.
+Members have the right and obligation to propose categories or contributions.
+The DAO may enforce a policy regarding uncommitted members.
+A member who is neither active nor cooperative may be disassociated from a committee.

 ### Evaluation

-A logical entity to group a certain types of contributions.
+An evaluation represents a logical grouping of all contributions assessed by a specific committee.

-#### Category
+### Category

-A group of contributions that should be evaluated based on the same principles and guide lines.
+A category encompasses a group of contributions that should be evaluated according to the same principles and guidelines.
-An example of a category is a bounty, a chore, a defect, or a document.

 ### Contribution

-A contribution is associated with a pull request.
 A contribution has an evaluation life cycle.
 A submission time is set when a contribution is added.
-A last evaluation time is set when a contribution is evaluated and approved by a member.
+A last evaluation time is recorded when a contribution is evaluated and approved by a committee member.
-An approval time is set when a contribution is approved by all members (or when a future threshold is reached)
+An approval time is set when a contribution is approved by all members (or when a future threshold is reached).

 #### Submission

-Any committee member can submit a contribution.
+Committee members are the sole individuals permitted to submit contributions or categories.

 #### Status

-When a contribution is submitted its status is set to "proposed", its status will change to "approved" once approved by the committee or to "declined" otherwise.
+Upon submission, a contribution's or category's status is initially set to 'proposed.'
+Subsequently, its status will transition to 'approved' if it is approved by the committee, or to 'declined' otherwise.
-Intermediate status options such as "negotiation", "discussion", "evaluation" are TBD.
+Intermediate status options, such as 'negotiation,' 'discussion,' and 'evaluation,' are currently to be determined (TBD).
-A further discussion around the idea of deleting a contribution is required as it raises questions regarding record keeping, double evaluations, and the motive.

 #### Approval

+A category is approved when all committee members have given their approval.
-A contribution is approved once it reaches a certain threshold.
+Currently, a contribution is approved either when all committee members have given their approval or, in the future, when it reaches a predetermined threshold.

-### Pull Request

-A pull request from a source control tool, namely GitHub.

 ### Vote